i-VRESSE/haddock3-webapp/deploy/README.md

 The webapp version is what is currently checked out.

 Versions of bartender, haddock3, gdock and lightdock are defined in the start of the [./Dockerfile.bartenderhaddock3](./Dockerfile.bartenderhaddock3) file.
+A version can be a git tag, branch or commit hash.
 They can be overwritten during build with

 ```shell
 docker compose -f <docker compose file> build --build-arg HADDOCK3_VERSION=v3.0.0-beta.5